 - The characteristics of Montpensier Finance's structure and activities, which reduce the risk of potential conflicts of interest;

-- The independence of third-party management in relation to proprietary management;
+- The independence of third-party management versus own-account management;

-- Provisions on benefits and remuneration of staff and management company;
+- Measures related to the benefits received and to the remuneration of the employees and of the management company;

 Risk mapping of conflicts of interest is updated as often as necessary.
 Furthermore, a risk assessment of conflicts of interest is routinely undertaken during the creation and modification of products, activities and services.

-Moreover, Montpensier Finance regularly updates a register of activities or services for which a conflict of interest entailing a risk of damage to the interests of one or more clients has arisen or is likely to arise.
+Moreover Montpensier Finance updates as often as necessary a register of activities or services for which a conflict of interest entailing a risk of damage to the interests of one or more clients has arisen or is likely to arise.

 Process to prevent potential conflicts of interest: